shephertz/App42-ActionScript-SDK/README.md

 ```

 __Documentation :__
+Gift Service and File Upload API's Only for Desktop and mobile application

+__SDK Structure:__
-Gift Service API Only for Desktop and mobile application.
+Gift Service and File Upload API's Only for Desktop and mobile application you can find the SWC file inside the (App42-ActionScript-SDK-Mobile)
+For Web you can find the SWC file inside the (App42-ActionScript-SDK-Web)